 Techniques for fitting linear regression models are developed and applied to data.
-Topics include simple linear regression, multivariate regression, curvilinear regression, linearizable models and time series.
+Topics include simple linear regression, multivariate regression, curvilinear regression and linearizable models.

-P: Math 260 with at least a C grade or Bus Adm 215 with at least a C grade; and Math 202 with at least a C grade and 320 with at least a C grade; REC: knowledge of Excel.
+P: Math 260 with at least a C grade or Bus Adm 216 with at least a C grade; and Math 202 with at least a C grade and 320 with at least a C grade; REC: knowledge of Excel.